 I am becoming more creative at noticing ways to use items destined for the trash as learning tools and games in our homeschool.
 One rescue from the garbage was an empty tissue box.
-My daughter and I made it into a monster that likes eating ABCs.
+My daughter and I made it into one of our alphabet recognition activities by creating upcycled boxes monsters that likes eating ABCs.
 Our ABC Monster keeps coming out of his “home” (in the cabinet) for more letter eating fun!

-The ABC Monster was easy to make.
+The ABC Tissue Box Monster was easy to make.
 Here are the supplies we found around the house:

 - empty tissue box